Dr Chloe Duckworth

 - Cuenod A, Duckworth CN, Mattingly DJ, ed.
 Mobile Technologies in the Ancient Sahara and Beyond.
 Cambridge: Cambridge University Press, 2017.
 In Preparation.

 - Mattingly DJ, Leitch V, Duckworth CN, Cuenod A, Sterry M, Cole F, ed.
 Trade in the Ancient Sahara and Beyond.
 Cambridge: Cambridge University Press, 2017.
-In Press.

 - Govantes Edwards DJ, Duckworth CN, Córdoba de la Llave R, Aparicio Sánchez L, Camacho Cruz C. El estudio del vidrio andalusí y las posibilidades de estudio en su composición química: primeros resultados y posibilidades.
 Boletín de Arqueología Medieval 2016, 18, 31-50.